 Off-Campus Eagle Extravaganza

-Every year, OCSS hosts a welcome back event for commuter students.
+Every year, OCSS hosts a welcome back event for off-campus and commuter students.
 The purpose of this event is to unite commuter students in the Denton and surrounding area.
 The event will display a variety of Denton vendors as well as UNT departments in order to provide off-campus students with the opportunity to learn about different services available to them.
-This year's event will be held on August 28, from 5-7:30pm, at U Centre at Fry Street (1221 W. Oak Street in Denton).